 One of the concerns with these types of platforms is that a line of credit may be granted to people who may not otherwise qualify for a credit card due to their financial situation.
 If you're financially vulnerable, in part-time or casual work, or on a low income, debt can easily spiral out of control.

-Here's more detail on some of the risks in using Zip.
+Here's more detail on some of the risks of using Zip.

 1. Potentially high interest